 - The use of aquatic plants on at least 30% to 50% of the Littoral Shelf or shallow area of the pond

-- The minimal use of herbicide and pest sprays in and around the pond
+- The minimal use of herbicide sprays (Copper Sulfate) in and around the pond

-The best irrigation and fertilizer practices in the upland area reduce the amount of excess water and nutrients that enter the pond that foster unsightly algal growth.
-The “No Mow Zone” with taller grass acts as a buffer to help block fertilizer and grass clippings from entering the pond.
-The “No Mow Zone” also keeps heavy lawnmowers off the pond bank that weaken the bank and cause damaging erosion.
-The aquatic plants that are funded by the grant also help fight erosion from wind and waves lapping up against the pond bank.
+The best irrigation and fertilizer practices on the land area around the pond reduces the amount of excess water and nutrients that enter the pond that foster unsightly algal growth.
+The “No Mow Zone” keeps heavy lawnmowers off the pond bank that weaken it and cause damaging erosion.
+The aquatic plants in the littoral zone crowd out algae and also help protect the pond bank from erosion from wind and waves.